 Due to the large scope of the Denali Ice Core Project, I am working with the collaborating institutions and researchers to build a database for the project.
 Check out the Denali Ice Core Database Project section for more information!
 Additionally, I have written parsing scripts to quickly read data from a wide variety of analytical instruments, transform them into a uniform structure, and upload them to the database.
 These files are freely open source and availible in the Database section via Gitlab.

 For my PhD, I am currently examining the history of volcanic and anthropogenic aerosol impacts in the Arctic using Alaskan ice cores.
 This research is a part of a collaborative effort across New England (University of Maine, Dartmouth, Colby, and University of New Hampshire) to understand the impacts of natural and anthropogenic climate change in the North Pacific throughout the Holocene.
-I am working on five ice cores drilled at the Begguya site (62.95 °N, 151.09 °W, 3900 m asl) – a test core from 2013 (DEN-13C-3), two in 2013 (DEN-13A and DEN-13B) to bedrock (211 m and 210 m), and two shallow cores (DEN-19A and DEN-22A) extending the record.
+I am working on five ice cores drilled at the Begguya site (62.95 °N, 151.09 °W, 3900 m asl) – a test core from 2013 (DEN-13C-3), two in 2013 (DEN-13A and DEN-13B) to bedrock (211 m and 210 m), and two shallow cores (DEN-19A and DEN-22A).
+From these cores, I am collecting a new Pb concentration and isotope record spanning from 340 to 2022 CE.
+This record will allow us to trace changes in pollution sources through time as they arrive to the North Pacific, effectively tracing the changing human impact on the environment in this location.
+Check out the Denali-Pb section for more details on this work!

 Additionally, I am working to locate well known eruptions within the ice core in order to verify the constructed age-depth scale.
 This work has been completed using ice normally discarded due to contamination from drilling.
 The successful identification of tephra glass in the investigated layers illustrates the promise of this new method in ice-limited glaciochemistry projects.